mehulagg/gitlab/doc/ssh/README.md

   sudo mv /var/lib/git/.ssh/id_rsa ~/gitlab-check-backup-1504540051
   sudo mv /var/lib/git/.ssh/id_rsa.pub ~/gitlab-check-backup-1504540051
   For more information see:
-  doc/ssh/README.md in section "SSH on the GitLab server" Please fix the error above and rerun the checks.
+  doc/ssh/README.md in section "Overriding SSH settings on the GitLab server" Please fix the error above and rerun the checks.
 ```